towerindustries/saintcon23/moderate_terraform/data/README.md

     --owners amazon \
     --filters "Name=root-device-type,Values=ebs" "Name=virtualization-type,Values=hvm"
 ```
+Searching for the Windows Platform.
+Linux does not have a corrilating value.
 ```
 aws ec2 describe-images \
     --region us-east-1 \
     --filters "Name=root-device-type,Values=ebs" "Name=platform,Values=windows"
 ```

 Notice there is a Platform category here but not on the Amazon Image.
 It only works for windows.

 ```